eccenca/documentation.eccenca.com/docs/develop/python-plugins/setup/index.md

 # Setup and Configuration

 This section describes which backend components are needed on the DataIntegration server.

+!!! info

-When using our official docker images, these components are already installed and configured.
+    When using the official eccenca docker images, setup and configuration is already done.

 ## Configuration